Bernardo-Castilho/SimScript/README.md

 shows several simulations, including 2D and 3D animations.

 This [Sample](https://bernardo-castilho.github.io/simscript/react/)\
-is written in React.
+is written in **React**.
 It shows how you can create React components to show simulations, with support for custom parameters and animations.
 The source code is available on [GitHub](https://github.com/Bernardo-Castilho/simscript-react).